-class CSerialDevice : public CDevice
+class CSerialDevice: public CDevice

 This class is a driver for the PL011-compatible UART(s) of the Raspberry Pi.
 The Raspberry Pi 4 provides five of these serial devices, the other models only one.
 This driver cannot be used for the Mini-UART (AUX).
-The GPIO mapping is as follows (SoC numbers):
+The GPIO mapping for Raspberry Pi 1-4 is as follows (SoC numbers):